om1d3/hassalarm-wakeup-light/README.md

 ---

-## 📝 File Structure
+## 📝 file structure

-Your Home Assistant configuration should look like this:
+your Home Assistant configuration should look like this:

 ```
 homeassistant/